Disease

 Symptoms

-• foul odor from the soil
+• a foul, sour odor coming from the soil once the pot is disturbed

 • leaves that pull away easily from the base with little resistance